Sekiro: Shadows Die Twice: Reception

 Reaction to the lack of online multiplayer was mixed.
 Several reviewers noted that this allowed the game to have a full pause button, which was praised.
 However, Tyrell noted that he "missed the small notes left by others in the world alerting me to imminent threats or hidden secrets, or that vague sense that danger lurks behind me in the form of an invading player" that defined the experience of playing "Soulsborne" games.
-He also noticed the "lack of PvP battles, which seem[ed] like a waste of the new emphasis on skill-based swordsmanship" and argued that the parrying and blocking mechanics would have suited online play.
+He also noticed the "lack of PvP battles, which seem[ed] like a waste of the new emphasis on skill-based swordsmanship" and argued that the deflecting and blocking mechanics would have suited online play.

 Similarly to other FromSoftware games, the game's high difficulty level polarised players and journalists.
 Several reviewers praised the difficulty, with Senior calling it "brutal" but "spectacular".
 Hussain wrote that the game "punishes you for missteps" and was "suited for people of a certain temperament and with a very specific, slightly masochistic taste in games" but argued that victory was "intense" and "gratifying".
 Tyrell wrote that the combat had a "steep curve to mastering it" but argued it was "somewhat easier than its predecessors" while still providing the sense of being "the greatest swordsman that ever lived" after tough victories.
 However, several journalists found it too challenging, with Don Rowe from The Spinoff calling it "infuriating" and writing that he was not having fun after six hours with the game.
 Several days after the game was released, modders managed to develop mods which would make the game easier by changing the speed of the player's character relative to the game.
 James Davenport of PC Gamer said that the game's final boss was too difficult for him to beat without the help of the software.

 Sales

 On release day, Sekiro drew over 108,000 concurrent players on Steam, the highest for a new game launched during January–March 2019 and the third highest of any Japanese game in the platform's history, behind only Monster Hunter: World and Dark Souls III.
 Later in March, it had reached over 125,000 concurrent players on Steam, making it one of the most played games on the platform at the time.

 In its debut week, Sekiro topped the UK and EMEAA (Europe, Middle East, Africa, Asia) charts, surpassing Tom Clancy's The Division 2.
-In Japan, the game debuted first, with 157,548 retail copies sold in its opening weekend.
-Within ten days of its release, over two million copies were sold worldwide, which rose to over five million by July 2020.
+In Japan, the game debuted first, with 157,548 retail units sold in its opening weekend.

+Within ten days of its release, over two million units were sold, which rose to over five million by July 2020.
+As of September 2023, it has sold over 10 million units.

 Awards

-The game won several awards, including Game of the Year at The Game Awards 2019, by editors of GameSpot, and by fans in the 2019 Steam Awards.
+The game won several awards, including Game of the Year at the Game Awards 2019, by editors of GameSpot, and by fans in the 2019 Steam Awards.